 The 5 players who were given a break against Afghanistan in the dead rubber Super Four game, are expected to be back and fresh for the final.

-Reserve batsman Lokesh Rahul, who made his first appearance of the tournament against Afghanistan, and who, as seen on CricketToast, was criticised for taking a review that cost India dearly later in the game, is likely to return to the bench.
+Reserve batsman Lokesh Rahul, who made his first appearance of the tournament against Afghanistan, and who, was criticised for taking a review that cost India dearly later in the game, is likely to return to the bench.

 Team India will again be relying on the reliable opening pair of Shikhar Dhawan and Rohit Sharma to provide an explosive start at the top.
 The duo’s form has ensured that India haven’t really had to depend on their shaky middle order to win games.

 Former Indian captain MS Dhoni has struggled to produce scores of note in this series.
 India would be hoping that he delivers with the bat in the final- his keeping and tactical nous has otherwise been unparalleled.

 Kedar Jadhav has had a mixed tournament so far- though he has contributed with the ball, his batting has not been upto the mark.

 Ace bowlers Jasprit Bumrah, Bhuvneshwar Kumar and Yuzvendra Chahal will all return to bolster their bowling attack.